gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 Click “BLE MAC Filter”, “Complete Local Name Filter”, or “Manufacturer Specific Data Filter” at the bottom and enter the relevant information to activate the filter.

+**Note:** Filter Rules Instructions
+- MAC Filter: The input needs to contain "colon and full matching characters"; The value range is 0~f, the letter is lowercase.
+- Complete Local Name Filter: The input needs to contain "full matching characters(case-sensitive)"; for any unsure information, please download the nFR Connect software to check.
+- Manufacture Specific Data Filter: The value range is 0~f/F(case-sensitive); Regular Expressions

 If you purchased a gateway kit with the BLE Beacon, you also have the option to set BLE MAC filtering rules for the beacon in the app by entering the BLE MAC address information printed on the bottom of the beacon.

 Click "Add New Rule" or "Remove" to edit the filter settings and click "Done" on the upper right corner to save the settings.

 <center><img src="https://static.gl-inet.com/docs/en/3/setup/gl-s10/S10_Use_Manual_Pic/Pic18.png", width = 300></center>
 <center>Figure 18</center>
 <br>